Opthimo/Building-Your-First-RESTful-API-with-FastAPI/README.md

 ## Questions

 1. What is the purpose of the `FastAPI()` object?

+Creates the main application instance that defines routes, handles requests, and manages the web application's configuration and middleware.

 2. What protocol does a webserver use to call a FastAPI route?

+HTTP - the standard web communication protocol for sending requests and receiving responses.

 3. Why is an external server like Uvicorn necessary?

+FastAPI is a framework, not a server.
+Uvicorn is an ASGI server that actually runs the application, handles network connections, and serves HTTP requests to your FastAPI app.

 ## Advice